 How to recycle posts

 Have you recently created a new event or shared a sale on social media for your services/products?
 Great!
 Now all you need to do is share these posts over and over to let everybody know about this news.
-Instead of doing that manually and lose time, you can simply Recycle these posts.
+Instead of doing that manually and losing time, you can simply Recycle these posts.

 To Recycle a post:

-Go to Create on top of the dashboard.
+Afterwards, go to Create on top of the dashboard.

 Select the social account/s icon on the left and start designing your post.